shemetz/pf2e-modifiers-matter/Readme.md

 # Features

-## Basic Behavior - Add color to active roller's bonuses/minuses in chat cards
+## Basic Behavior - Add color to active roller's bonuses/penalties in chat cards

-By default in the Pathfinder 2e system, when you make an attack roll, saving throw, or other check against a DC, the chat card that shows the result of your roll will usually contain a summary of your bonuses and minuses based on your conditions.
+By default in the Pathfinder 2e system, when you make an attack roll, saving throw, or other check against a DC, the chat card that shows the result of your roll will usually contain a summary of your bonuses and penalties based on your conditions.
 Additionally, the card shows you if you succeeded or failed (and for GMs, shows exactly by how much).

 This module **edits** the chat card to color these bonuses whenever they are relevant to a roll.
 In other words, when an effect